digital-land/planning-game/Rules-round-4.md

-# Round 4: Create your local plan (20mins)
+# Round 4: Create your Local Plan (20mins)

-It’s time to create your local plan based on your previous decisions.
+It’s time to create your Town's Local Plan based on your previous decisions.
 After this round, you will present it to the rest of the room.

 ---

-### On a flipchart, summarise your plan
+### On a flipchart, summarise your Local Plan

 Use the following six headings: